bloomberg/phabricator-tools/py/abd/README.md

 Create a new arcyd instance in working dir, with backing git repository.
 * `abdcmd_instaweb.py` -
 Start a local webserver to report the status of an arcyd instance.
+* `abdcmd_listrepos.py` -
+List the repositories managed by this arcyd instance.
 * `abdcmd_repostatushtml.py` -
 Render status files as meaningful html to present to users.
 * `abdcmd_start.py` -